 Sometimes we want to remove or insert items on a list.
 The worst thing is having to refresh the entire list even after only one change.
 It’s much better to animate only the items which have changed.
 See below:

 Transition Animation Framework

 A lot of apps have lists containing images as well.
-To make browsing more pleasant, a very good options is to follow Material Design guidelines and use animation in transition between views.
+To make browsing more pleasant, a very good option is to follow Material Design guidelines and use animation in transition between views.

 Smooth App Bar Layout

-If your app has scrollable content with an image at it’s start, you can use another Material Design solution, which is an app bar with a parallax effect.
-It can be very useful for for things such as a user’s profile.
+If your app has scrollable content with an image at its start, you can use another Material Design solution, which is an app bar with a parallax effect.
+It can be very useful for things such as a user’s profile.

 Many apps use buttons to download content and experience shows that users like to know that something is happening once they have pressed a button.
 There are various ways this can be done but one of the most effective is the one we use which is to create an animation to show the user the current state of the app.

 Microinteractions are a very important part of building apps.
 Users expect apps which to resolve problems, provide value or give some kind of entertainment.
-Users appreciate well built apps with clear and enjoyable designs.
-They also often express the pleasure they derive from graphics and animations, and which rarely occur in mobile app.
+Users appreciate well-built apps with clear and enjoyable designs.
+They also often express the pleasure they derive from graphics and animations, and which rarely occur in a mobile app.